BATCH-9-DEVOPS/Blogging-Website/README.md

 * Actor: User without Email ID
 * Pre Condition:

-1. User should have a working email-id which is not already registered with Blogging website.
+1. User should have a working email-id which is not already registered with Blog platform.

 * Input: